 Karl is an American political philosopher and economist at Georgetown University-Qatar.

-The Political Economy of Basic Income Trials
+Economy of Basic Income Trials

 This presentation argues that trials aimed at raising the level of debate have an exceedingly difficult task.
 UBI almost defies testing.
 Researches end up studying something close to but not quite UBI or UBI along with other factors that won’t be present when the policy is introduced on a large scale.
 Some of the most important questions in the debate cannot be addressed by a trial.
 Others can only be investigated indirectly.
 Implementation trials are particularly vulnerable to the “streetlight effect”—in which less important questions receive exaggerated attention simply because they are easy to investigate—and to “spin”—in which some results are given a biased and perhaps overemphasized importance to achieve a political objective.
 No matter how well the study is conducted, its findings are vulnerable to misunderstanding.